gmac/constellation-js/README.md

 **hitTestPointRing(pointP, [point, ...])**

 Receives a target point P and an array of points defining a ring.
 Returns true if P falls within the ring of points.
-Hit test is performed using [ray casting](http://en.wikipedia.org/wiki/Point_in_polygon "ray casting").
+Hit test is performed using [winding number](http://en.wikipedia.org/wiki/Point_in_polygon "Point in polygon").

 **snapPointToLineSegment(pointP, pointA, pointB)**